 Both 2019 Note phones are missing one thing: a traditional 3.5mm headphone jack.
 Samsung finally caved to the critically unpopular trend in an effort to make its phones thinner and pack in a bigger battery.

 Now, we'll level with you on this luxury handset.
 What you're getting for your money is a great camera in your pocket – but it's actually not the best camera phone.
 And it's fast – although, technically, it's not the fastest phone you can buy, either.
-Even though it will benefit from the Android 11 upgrade when it's released later in 2020, other phones will still outperform it.
+Even though it will benefit from the Android 11 upgrade when it's released for the phone later in 2020, other phones will still outperform it.

 Forget all of that – the rankings, they don’t matter: the Note 10 is Samsung’s best phone and, most importantly, the most fun we’ve had using a smartphone in 2019.
 This may be Samsung's last great phone before the Galaxy Fold revolution.

 - Launched August 23 after a August 7 announcement

 - 256GB version: $1,099 / £999 / AU$1,699 / R23,499